anytypeio/open/templates/README_TEMPLATE.md

 Meanwhile, feel free to post issues in this repo, and join our [contributors community](https://github.com/anytypeio/open/discussions).

 ## License
-This solution is licensed under the **!!!To be choosen!!!** Anytype or MIT license, also included in this repository in the LICENSE file.
+This solution is licensed under the **!!!To be chosen!!!** Anytype or MIT license, also included in this repository in the LICENSE file.